Contact us about:

 Please reach out to us online, or by phone, online, fax, or mail.
 Please note that OEO has a limited staff and funding and prioritizes its work according to its strategic plan criteria.

 - Online – We encourage you to use our Online Intake Form.
+Please make sure to enter a valid email address, as your confirmation message will be sent to the email address you enter.
 Someone will follow up with you within 3 business days to either provide information or schedule an appointment.
 Our online intake is available at all times, but someone will follow up during normal business hours (Monday-Friday, 8am – 5pm).

 - By Phone – If you need assistance completing the online intake form or prefer to talk to someone in person, please call us toll free at 1-866-297-2597 during our business hours of 8am – 5pm Monday to Friday.
 Our staff can access phone interpretation for more than 150 languages.